joelkuiper/Llamora/README.md

 <details>
 <summary><strong>Encryption design</strong></summary>

-Llamora uses a zero-knowledge architecture: the server stores and queries ciphertext, but never has access to plaintext content.
+All content is encrypted at the application layer before it reaches the database.
+The server decrypts in memory to serve pages and run inference, but nothing is ever stored or logged in plaintext.

 **Key hierarchy:**